- Effects on Genes

 - Black bile

-In contrast, many centuries later, philosophers Jean-Jacques Rousseau and John Locke independently thought that people are born as blank slates (i.e. "tabula rasa"), and that their eventual individual differences develop solely due to the result of environmental influences (Psychology Encyclopedia, 2017; Duschinsky, 2012; Nesterak, 2015).
-Twentieth century behavioral psychologist John Watson shared a similar perspective, believing that the events that take place during early childhood have far more influence on what kind of adults we become compared to the effects of our genes (Haggbloom et al, 2002).
+In contrast, many centuries later, philosophers Jean-Jacques Rousseau and John Locke independently thought that people are born as blank slates (i.e. "tabula rasa") and that their eventual individual differences develop solely due to the result of environmental influences (Psychology Encyclopedia, 2017; Duschinsky, 2012; Nesterak, 2015).
+Twentieth-century behavioral psychologist John Watson shared a similar perspective, believing that the events that take place during early childhood have far more influence on what kind of adults we become compared to the effects of our genes (Haggbloom et al, 2002).

 What are examples of nature vs. nurture?

 In humans, many studies in more than the past 20 years involve identical or fraternal twins who are separated at birth.
-The question of nature vs. nurture somewhat continues to be debated concerning human behavior, intelligence, and in the development of personality traits (Psychology Encyclopedia, 2017).
+The question of nature vs. nurture somewhat continues to be debated concerning human behavior, intelligence, and the development of personality traits (Psychology Encyclopedia, 2017).

 Is our intelligence based on nature or nurture?

 As with most human traits, intelligence is now understood to be the result of some combination of both nature and nurture.
-While genes have a great influence on the size and biochemistry of the brain, its full development does not usually occur until after the first 20 years of life.
+While genes have a great influence on the size and biochemistry of the brain, their full development does not usually occur until after the first 20 years of life.
 Also, the heredity of intelligence tends to vary between different aspects of cognition.

 Intelligence and subsequent learning also are viewed as being largely molded by the environment the person grows up in, both before and after birth.
 (European College of Neuropsychopharmacology, 2007; Kan et al, 2013).
-Therefore, to reduce your risk of inheriting diseases or illness from your family (or passing them on to your children):
+Therefore, to reduce your risk of inheriting diseases or illnesses from your family (or passing them on to your children):